phil-opp/talk-konstanz-may-2018/content/index.md

 - Simple and fast asynchronous code
 - Zero-cost abstractions

-- RFC accepted, implementation will land in nightly Rust soon
+- How does it work?

-How does it work?
-What does it mean for OS development?
+- What does it mean for OS development?
 ---

 # Futures